waltligon/orangefs/doc/design/state-machine.md

 frame is -1, and the one below it is -2, and so on.
 In general, all frames on the stack since the initiation of the state machine can be accessed.
 The frame is organized as follows.
-There is a linked list of frames accessible from the SMCB through the field \"frames\" which is a struct with two fields \"next\" and \"prev\".
+There is a linked list of frames accessible from the SMCB through the field "frames" which is a struct with two fields "next" and "prev".
 The field smcb-\>frames-\>next points to the top of stack, and the field smcb-\>frames-\>prev points to the bottom of stack.
 The list is doubly linked and implemented with the qlist facility in PVFS.
 All frames should be access via the PINT\_sm\_frame() function which takes and SMCB and an integer index as arguments.

 The frames can be though of as numbered starting at zero from the bottom of the stack to N-1 at the top of the stack, where there are N frames in